BPeacker/LLM-for-irAEs/README.md

     ```
    This code will output a csv file titled ```demo_LLM_loop_results.csv``` containing the LLM responses and corresponding source text retrieved via RAG.

-### Speeding up the code with GPU
+### Speeding up the pipeline with GPU (optional, recommended only for experienced users)

 1. This may be tricky.
 Be sure to know what type of GPU is being used.
-Ensure that Ollama is compatable with your GPU [here](https://github.com/ollama/ollama/blob/main/docs/gpu.md).
+Ensure that Ollama is compatible with your GPU [here](https://github.com/ollama/ollama/blob/main/docs/gpu.md).

 2. If using CUDA, install either NVCC Toolkit version [11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) or [12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive).